Windows

 - If you want to build a specific version of Phira, go to the release page and select

-Source code(zip)under Assets to download it locally, then extract it to any path. - Warning: To prevent build issues, we do not recommend including any characters other than those in the ASCII encoding in the path.
+Source code(zip)under Assets to download it locally, then extract it to any path. - Warning: To avoid hard-to-diagnose build issues, we recommend using a path that contains only ASCII characters.

 - If you have git installed, use